 Bryce Canyon’s website boasts that its night sky is so dark, “Venus will cause you to cast a shadow!”
 Like Natural Bridges, Bryce Canyon is remote, but Bryce has hotels and services near the park gates.
-Bryce Canyon actively promotes its night sky and hosts an annual astronomy festival and over 100 night-sky programs year-round.
+Bryce Canyon actively promotes its night sky and hosts an annual astronomy festival.
 Visit Bryce Canyon’s website or check at the ranger desk for information about night programs during your stay.

 Cedar Breaks National Monument

 I asked a ranger from Cedar Breaks during the solar eclipse in Kanarraville, Utah in May 2012, the difference between stargazing at Cedar Breaks vs. Bryce Canyon.
 He told me that Cedar Breaks’ elevation is closer to the stars and fewer people go there, so you’ll have more turns at the telescope.
-It is among the few places where you can still see the Milky Way.
-Unlike Bryce Canyon, Cedar Breaks’ star parties are only held during summer months.
 The two sites are just 60 miles apart, so you can compare them yourself on the same vacation.

 Arches National Park